 The entrance requirements apply to all full-time students.
 For more information, check out our admissions page.

 We accept applications between October 1st and March 1st.
 Since we assign registration dates and times by application date, it is in your best interest to apply early.
 Learn more about the application process here.

 5. What is a selective entry program?

 To give our students the personalized attention they deserve, we limit our cohorts to 20 students each year.
-We offer seats in the program to the top 20 applicants based on the portfolio review.
+We offer seats in the program to the top 20 applicants based on the Entrance Package review.
 All other qualified students are placed on a waitlist.

-6. What should I put in my portfolio?
+6. What should I put in my Entrance Package?

-Your portfolio is your chance to show us your creative skills and interests.
-Our Portfolio Requirements section will help you submit the strongest portfolio possible.
-We also offer several portfolio workshop events where you can ask your questions to our faculty and staff.
+Your Entrance Package is your chance to show us your creative skills and interests.
+Our Entrance Requirements section will help you submit the strongest Entrance Package possible.
+We also offer some events where you can ask your questions to our faculty and staff.